Baked French Fries

 Can I freeze them after baking them?

-I have never frozen them, we usually eat the whole batch.
+I have never frozen them, and we usually eat the whole batch.
 I can’t recommend something I haven’t done.

-Are there any variations that can be made to these oven baked French fries?
+Are there any variations that can be made to these oven-baked French fries?

-• Parmesan Crusted Cheese Fries – Sprinkle parmesan cheese on top of the fries before baking.
+- Parmesan Crusted Cheese Fries – Sprinkle parmesan cheese on top of the fries before baking.

-• Herbed Baked French Fries – Toss with olive oil, rosemary, thyme, oregano and garlic powder.
+- Herbed Baked French Fries – Toss with olive oil, rosemary, thyme, oregano and garlic powder.

-• Spicy French Fries – Toss with olive oil, chili powder, garlic powder and paprika.
+- Spicy French Fries – Toss with olive oil, chili powder, garlic powder, and paprika.

-• Smokey Flavored French Fries – Toss potatoes with olive oil, garlic powder, smoked paprika, onion powder, and sea salt.
+- Smokey-flavored French Fries: Toss potatoes with olive oil, garlic powder, smoked paprika, onion powder, and sea salt.

 What potatoes are best to use when making baked French fries?

-• Fingerling potatoes: A small potato in the shape of a finger.
-They have very thin and tender skin.
-When cooked, they have a very buttery, rich flavor.
+- Fingerling potatoes are small potatoes in the shape of fingers.
+They have very thin and tender skin and a very buttery, rich flavor when cooked.

 Can I soak the potatoes in water instead of boiling them?